pyscripter/python4delphi/Demos/readme.txt

 Demo11	Using Threads inside Python
 Demo16	Using a TDelphiVar or Module methods
 Demo17	Using variant arrays of 2 dimensions
-Demo18	C++ Builder: using the Python Dll in a console application Demo19	C++ Builder: this is a replicate of the Delphi Demo05 Demo20	C++ Builder: this is a replicate of the Delphi Demo08 Demo21	Using Events in TPythonModule or TPythonType
+Demo19	C++ Builder: this is a replicate of the Delphi Demo05 Demo20	C++ Builder: this is a replicate of the Delphi Demo08 Demo21	Using Events in TPythonModule or TPythonType